 - Math Help Centre: The Centre has been organized to help students in solving problems.
 A schedule of its operation and its location will be posted in the Department. - Office Hours: Your professor will announce her/his office hours during which she/he will be also available to give a reasonable amount of help.
 Note, however, that if you missed a class it is not reasonable to expect your professor to cover the missed material for you. - Assignments: Students are expected to submit assignments online using WeBWorK.
 Late assignments will not be accepted.
 Assignments contribute 10% to your final grade (see the Grading Scheme below); therefore working on the assignments is essential for success in this course.
 Note that there is not enough class time to do all the examples needed for a good understanding of the material, so students are strongly encouraged to do as many problems on their own as their time permits.
-A solutions manual for all odd-numbered questions is packaged with the textbook.
+A solutions manual for all odd-numbered questions is packaged with the textbook. - Midterm Test:There will be one common midterm test (based on the material of weeks 1-6) which will contribute up to 20% to your final grade (see below).
+It will be held on Sunday, October 19, 2014 at 2:00 p.m.Students who will not be able to write the test that day for a valid reason, e.g. religious or illness (medical note is required), may write an alternate midterm test on Saturday, October 25, 2014 at 10:00 a.m.

-Midterm Test:There will be one midterm in Lecture 8 which will contribute up to 20% (see below) to your final grade.NOTE:It is the Department's policy that tests missed for any reason, including illness, cannot be made up.
+NOTE: It is the Department's policy that tests missed for any reason, including illness, cannot be made up.
 If you miss a test because of illness (to be confirmed by a valid medical note) the final exam can count for 90% of your final grade.